Inky-Tech-Pty-Ltd/VillageLink/README.md

 ## An Example
 Consider a guy, Alex, who wakes up with the answer to a problem that has been on his mind.
 He immediately gets onto GitHub to create a pull request.
-He walks down to breakfast where his partner and daughter are awake early.
-Alex is a bit of an over-achiever.
-It’s his habit to grab just a coffee and a banana and strap in for five fast laps of the park circuit with the group-ride crew.
-Back home for a shower and then out into the world where he swipes onto the train for work.
-On the commute he scans group chat in Signal and WhatsApp.
-At work he straps in to address the quota of unread emails.
+Then he walks down to breakfast where his partner and daughter are awake early.
+Alex is a bit of an over-achiever: it is his habit to grab just a coffee and a banana and strap in for five fast laps of the park circuit with the local group-ride crew.
+Then back home for a shower and then out into the world where he swipes onto the train ticketing system.
+On the commute he scans group chats in Signal and WhatsApp.
+At work he settles in to address the quota of unread emails.

-In this project, all of these are governance systems.
+In the Village Link project, all of these are encounters with governance systems.
 The qualifying feature is that they have norms, and they create constraints for Alex.
-When he logs onto GitHub, he is engaging with a formal system where some actions are possible, and other not supported.
-But GitHub is also a social system where some types of interaction signal 'community understanding' and other types are frowned upon.
+When he logs onto GitHub, he is engaging with a formal system where some actions are possible, and others are not.
+But GitHub is also a social system where some actions tend to confirm that Alex, 'gets it,' while other actions might be frowned upon.

-Alex's breakfast with his partner and daughter is also a systems of norms of behaviour with sanctions for breach.
-So are the group-ride and his workplace.
-The train ticketing system, WhatsApp, Signal, and email are formal systems that rely on an 'Alex' identity that is proved in some formal way.
+Alex's breakfast with his partner and daughter is also a social system.
+It has of norms of behaviour, and sometimes, sanctions for breach.
+The group-ride crew and Alex's workplace also exert social norms.
+The train ticketing system, WhatsApp, Signal, and Alex's email are formal systems that both apply constraints, and rely on an 'Alex' login identity that is proved in some formal way.

 Governance, for Alex, is a complex layering of the constraints that come from all of these systems.

-But we don't have a standard way of making linking assertions like:
+Currently there is no standard way to make assertions like:

 > The Alex in Signal _is the same person_ as the Alex in WhatsApp
 > The Alex at breakfast _is the same person_ as Alex at Work
 > The Alex on the group ride _is the same person_ as Alex at Friday drinks.

-And yet these links also form part of Alex's governance system.
+And yet these linkages also form part of Alex's governance system.
 The norms of one system can bleed into another.
-If Alex behaves poorly on the group ride, he can face sanctions at Friday drinks.
+If Alex behaves poorly on the group ride, he might face sanctions at Friday drinks.

 More generally, it is often the case that multiple systems are in operation at once.